alexgregory1997/IML/Octave/octave-notes.md

   >>
 ```
-You can also use the a Gaussian random variable:
+You can also use the Gaussian random variable:
 ``` Octave
   >> randn(1, 3)
   ans =